-The 2017 WASB Policy and Resolutions Committee will hold its first meeting tonight and tomorrow in Stevens Point.
-The committee will review resolutions submitted by WASB member boards to begin the process of determining whether to advance those resolutions to the Delegate Assembly in January.
+The 2018 Policy and Resolutions Committee will hold its first meeting Sept 28-29 in Madison.
+The committee will review the resolutions submitted by WASB member school boards to begin the process of determining whether to advance those resolutions to the Delegate Assembly for consideration in January.

 If approved by the Delegate Assembly, the resolutions become the official positions of the WASB.
 Resolutions turned down by the committee are still afforded an opportunity to be brought to the Delegate Assembly floor under the WASB’s Bylaws.

 Resolutions submitted by member boards cover the following topics: Continue reading WASB Policy & Resolutions Committee to hold first meeting